spokestack/spokestack.io/content/blog/which-wakeword-would-we-want/choosing-the-right-ios-wakeword-service.md

 ---
 title: Choosing the Right iOS Wakeword Service
 date: '2020-06-15'
-description: Spokestack offers two wakeword services in iOS: `appleWakeword` and `tfLiteWakeword`.
+description: Spokestack offers two wakeword services in iOS, `appleWakeword` and `tfLiteWakeword`.
 Which should you use?
 author: noel
 tags: Engineering
 draft: false